data-skeptic/blog/episodes/2019/catastrophic-forgetting.md

 ## Catastrophic Forgetting

-Kyle and Linhda discuss some high level theory of mind and overview the concept machine learning concept of catastrophic forgetting.
+ <p class="p1"><span class="s1">Kyle and Linhda discuss some high level theory of mind and overview the concept machine learning concept of catastrophic forgetting.</span>